-AngelTrack’s checklist system for EMS ambulance and wheelchair services allows you to create, configure, assign, view, and audit checklists for EMS ambulance and wheelchair van crews.
+AngelTrack’s checklist system for EMS ambulance services, fire departments, and wheelchair van providers allows you to create, configure, assign, view, and audit checklists for vehicles and for stations.
 Checklist sections and items are fully configurable, and are vertically integrated with AngelTrack’s dispatch, PCR, and timeclock systems.

 - Yes – No